ubc-biodiversity-bioinformatics/Genomics_and_Bioinformatics_Workshop/Intro_to_bioinformatics.md

 ![Image from a website on tutorials](https://gwu-libraries.github.io/metagenomics-analysis/fig/03-01-01.png )

-This is from a ["Data Processing and Visualization for Metagenomics"](https://gwu-libraries.github.io/metagenomics-analysis/aio/index.html$0) page.
+This is from the ["Data Processing and Visualization for Metagenomics"](https://gwu-libraries.github.io/metagenomics-analysis/aio/index.html$0) page.